bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:08:55

 When you say a way to do it that both encompasses like what the actual algorithm is but also how do we go about proving it?

-Because today...
+Speaker 1: 00:09:06

 Security and functionality, yeah.

+Speaker 0: 00:09:09

 Right, because you like, Music 2 is specifically designed to support nesting, originally designed to support nesting.

 Speaker 1: 00:09:13

-So it, If you just look at the spec and do the naive thing, like it is a natural thing you could do to make nesting work in a sense that like you get valid signatures, right?
+If you just look at the spec and do the naive thing, like it is a natural thing you could do to make nesting work in a sense that like you get valid signatures, right?
 You can create a signature and the signature would verify but it doesn't mean that this specific way is secure and this is the problem we still need to solve.

 Speaker 0: 00:09:35

-While at the same time if you try to do the same thing with the three round music one either you'll conclude that you just can't make it work or you're gonna change the scheme in a way that will obviously and completely break it.
+While at the same time if you try to do the same thing with the three round music one either you'll conclude that you just can't make it work or you're going change the scheme in a way that will obviously and completely break it.
-Yeah, yeah.

 Speaker 1: 00:09:52